malwaredetectioninthewild/example_submission/README.md

 * 10 GB Storage Space (for temporary files of your submission)
 * CUDA-compatible GPU with 16 GB VRAM

-Our full testing data contains around 400K trace files.
+Our complete testing data contains around 400K trace files.
 We will timeout and terminate your container **4 hours** after `docker run` is called.

 ### Recording Submission Run-time Information